GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Related Work

-More recently, the path development layer \cite{lou2022path} is proposed as a general sequential layer on time series data as a trainable alternative to the signature feature.
-It has useful applications in supervised learning on sequential data \cite{lou2022path} and synthetic time generation \cite{lou2024pcf}.
-This layer is inspired by the (Cantan) development of a path \cite{driver1995primer}.
-The path development serves as a useful mathematical tool in rough path theory for proving the properties of the path signature (see e.g., ~\cite{hambly2010uniqueness,chevyrev2016characteristic}).
-In particular,\cite{chevyrev2016characteristic} proves that under an appropriate Lie group, the path development is a universal and characteristic feature of the path signature, which provides the theoretical support for the development layer \cite{lou2022path}.
-Building upon \cite{lou2022path}, our work extends the application of the path development from the vector-valued time series to that of the temporal graph.
+More recently, the path development layer \citep{lou2024path} is proposed as a general sequential layer on time series data as a trainable alternative to the signature feature.
+Instead of computing a fixed set of features, path development maps the input path into a Lie group via a differential equation driven by the path.
+This results in a compact and learnable representation that retains key advantages of the signature, including sensitivity to temporal ordering and invariance to time reparameterization, while significantly reducing feature dimensionality.
+The development layer has demonstrated effectiveness in supervised learning on healthcare \citep{feng2026pathfusion}, online signature verification~\citep{shi2025devinsight} and synthetic time generation \citep{lou2024pcf}.
+Path development originates from the (Cartan) development of a path \citep{driver1995primer}, and plays an important role in understanding the properties of the path signature \citep{hambly2010uniqueness}.
+In particular, \citet{chevyrev2016characteristic} prove that under an appropriate Lie group, path development is a universal and characteristic feature of the path signature, which provides theoretical support for the development layer.
+Building upon their work~\citep{lou2024path}, we extend the application of path development from vector-valued time series to that of the temporal graph.